Avikshit96/avikshit-banerjee/index.md

 [Retrieval-Based basic chatbot](https://github.com/avikshit-banerjee/Chatbot/blob/main/Chatbot.ipynb)
 <img src="images/chatbot.png?raw=true"/>

 A retrieval-based chatbot uses predefined input patterns and responses.
 It then uses some type of heuristic approach to select the appropriate response.
-It is widely used in the industry to make goal-oriented chatbots where we can customize the tone and flow of the chatbot to drive our customers with the best experience
+It is widely used in the industry to make goal-oriented chatbots where we can customize the tone and flow of the chatbot to drive our customers with the best experience.
+- **Languages used**: Python
+- **Skills**: NLP, Language Modeling, Deep Learning

 ---
 [Big Data, Invisible Grammar](https://github.com/avikshit-banerjee/Semantic-and-Sentiment-Analysis)